Ma Fung-kwok

-Ma Fung-kwok (馬逢國) is a member of the Provisional Legislative Council and Legislative Council of Hong Kong from for Election Committee constituency and Sports, Performing Arts, Culture and Publication from 1997 to 2000 and 2012 to present.
+Ma Fung-kwok (馬逢國) is a former member of the Provisional Legislative Council and Legislative Council of Hong Kong from for Election Committee constituency and Sports, Performing Arts, Culture and Publication from 1997 to 2000 and 2012 to 2021.
 He has also been the leader of New Century Forum.
 He supported Leung Chun-ying in the 2012 Chief Executive race and was seen as an ally of CY Leung in the Legislative Council.

 Bypassing airport security

-On 21 May 2018, Ma Fun-kwok allegedly used his status as a legislator to bypass airport security rules to bring a 200g bottle of hair gel into the restricted area.
+On 21 May 2018, Ma allegedly used his status as a legislator to bypass airport security rules to bring a 200g bottle of hair gel into the restricted area.

 Legislative Council

 In December 2021, it was reported that Ma was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0366611% of the total voting value (elected seats), which is 7376 times more than the value of an average voter's total voting value.

 In January 2022, the Chinese national emblem was permanently added to the Legislative Council chamber, after Andrew Leung, Starry Lee Wai-king and Ma Fung-kwok decided that it should be made permanent.
 Andrew Leung had earlier said it would be only temporary for the swearing in of lawmakers.

-In July 2022, Ma said that many teenagers in Hong Kong would like to serve in the mainland Chinese military.
+In July 2022, Ma said that many teenagers in Hong Kong are interested in serving the mainland Chinese military.

 In November 2023, Hong Kong Free Press reported that Ma was accused, along with other directors, of "forcibly seizing control" of a company by using legal proceedings against the company.

 In October 2024, Ma's personal assistant, Sei Chun-hing, was accused of having sex with an underaged female.
 In September 2025, the alleged victim claimed that she was assaulted by Sei when she was 11 years old; Sei's defense team denied the claim and said she was spreading lies due to Sei's political views.